openstack-archive/python-jenkins/README.rst

 Please do not submit GitHub pull requests, they will be automatically closed.

+The python-jenkins developers communicate in the ``#openstack-jjb`` channel on Freenode's IRC network.

 More details on how you can contribute is available on our wiki at:

 * http://docs.openstack.org/infra/manual/developers.html